lab1092/blender-manual_ja/manual/basics/undo_and_redo.rst

 Recover Last Session
    :menuselection:`File --> Recover Last Session` will open the ``quit.blend``
-   that is saved into the :guilabel:`Temp` directory when you exit Blender.
+   that is saved into the *Temp* directory when you exit Blender.
-   Note that files in your :guilabel:`Temp` directory are deleted when you reboot.
+   Note that files in your *Temp* directory are deleted when you reboot.

 .. figure:: /images/Manual-Vitals-Undo-Display_File_Date.jpg